-The work on student engagement and emotional regulation continues as a focus area with staff accessing the IABA course as the basic training and in 2018 this will continue with staff moving to the Longitudinal Study - a comprehensive functional analysis of behaviour.
+The work on student engagement and emotional regulation continues as a focus area with staff accessing the IABA course as the basic training and in 2018 10 staff completed the Longitudinal Study - a comprehensive functional analysis of behaviour.

 Over the last 5 years Giant Steps have supported the Leading From the Middle professional learning program delivered by the Association of Independent Schools.
 Giant Steps considers all teachers and therapists to be leaders and so staff work together and each participant develops, implements and evaluates a project throughout the year.
 The quality of this professional learning is directly related to improved student outcomes and staff satisfaction.
-A group of 12 staff completed the course in 2017 and a further 9 staff will complete it in 2018.
+A group of 9 staff will completed the project and the School was part of the evaluation process for the course with the Univsersity of Nottingham and University of Sydney.
+The report can be found on the AIS website.